SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 :ref:`All you need to know about can be found here <RegionExtractingText>`

-**Similarity** is a value between 0 and 1, that tells us how likely the given image looks like (matches) the target (the higher the value the higer the probability of an exact match).
+**Similarity** is a value between 0 and 1, that tells us how likely the given image looks like (matches) the target (the higher the value the higher the probability of an exact match).
 With most features, the similarity is trimmed to 2 decimals and a value greater than 0.99 meaning exact match (reported as 1.00).
 The default similarity used for searching is 0.7, if not specified using a :py:class:`Pattern`.
 A search success (a match) is reported, if an image is found with a similarity score higher than the given similarity, which might be the default.

 Normally all these region methods are used as ``reg.find(PS)``, where ``reg`` is a region object.

-If written as ``find(PS)`` it acts on the default screen, which is an implicit region in this case (see: :ref:`SCREEN as Default Region <DefaultScreen>`).
+**In SikuliX scripts**: If written as ``find(PS)`` it acts on the default screen, which is an implicit region in this case (see: :ref:`SCREEN as Default Region <DefaultScreen>`).
 But in most cases it is a good idea to use ``reg.find()`` to restrict the search to a smaller region in order to speed up processing.

 **BE AWARE with Java** or other scripting/programming languages not supported by the SikuliX IDE/scripting feature: you must **always** use the so called dotted version of the :py:class:`Region` methods (``someRegion.find(someImage)``).

 If a find operation is successful, the returned match is additionally stored internally with the region that was used for the search.
 So instead of using a